briankoser/sfc-listeners-guide/episodes/0106-in-the-loop-with-looper.md

 recommendation_reason: Fine look at a good movie.
 archivist_note: I was going to listen without having seen the movie, but I reconsidered when both hosts rated it highly and described it as "understated sci-fi".
 So I switched over to a baseball podcast about the MLB trade deadline.
 They mentioned that the Phillies had just acquired the obscure player Aaron Loup, which led to a brief discussion about the film <i class="work-title">Looper</i>.
 It was a sign.
 I watched it.
 4.5 out of 5 stars.
 ---
-# Opening
-Ben sings along to the theme song.

 {% timeLink podcast_file_url, '4:34' %} Ben gives his thoughts on <i class="work-title">John Carter</i>